JuliaLang/julia/JuliaSyntax/docs/src/design.md

 structures (bare flisp lists) can't easily be extended to add these.
 Fixing this would require changes to nearly all of the code.

-Second, it's written in flisp: an aestheically pleasing, minimal but obscure implementation of Scheme.
+Second, it's written in flisp: an aesthetically pleasing, minimal but obscure implementation of Scheme.
 Learning Scheme is actually a good way to appreciate some of Julia's design inspiration, but it's quite a barrier for developers of Julia language tooling.
 (Flisp has no user-level documentation but non-schemers